hmchen47/DataScience/ML/MLNN-Hinton/a13-HyperParam.md

   + Fig. 7(b): increasing the momentum not found an optimal value
     + the momentum increases from 0.7 to 1 w/o
       + test loss continues decreasing
-      + accuracy continues increasinng
+      + accuracy continues increasing
     + no optimal momentum
   + Fig. 7(c): a LR range test for a shallow, 3-layer architecture on Cifar-10
     + learning rate: $0.002 \sim 0.02$
     + blue curve: constant momentum
     + red curve: a increasing learning rate w/ a linearly increasing momentum (0.8 - 1.0)
     + trade-offs
-      + the increasing momentum stablizes the convergence to a larger learning rate
+      + the increasing momentum stabilizes the convergence to a larger learning rate
       + the minimum test loss is higher than the minimum test loss for the constant momentum case
     + benefits for decreasing the momentum while increasing the learning rate
       + a lower minimum test loss (yellow & purple curves)
       + faster initial convergence (yellow & purple curves)
       + greater convergence stability over a larger range of learning rates (yellow curve)
   + Fig. 7(d): Comparisons of a constant momentum and cyclical momentum
-    + each curve is the avereage of four runs
+    + each curve is the average of four runs
     + each run has a slightly different TBS
     + average TBS = 536
     + the learning rate drops by a factor or 0.316 at iterations 10k, 15k, 17.5k, and 19k